directus/directus/docs/configuration/flows/operations.md

 Transform Payload simply creates a new key on the Flow Object with nested JSON data.
 This provides a clean space where you can combine data from multiple Flow keys all into one object.
-So for example, if you needed to use the same data multiple times _(e.g. send it in a web request and also use it to create an Item in a Collection)_, you can combine the data one time with Transform Payload, then use it again and again.
+So for example, if you needed to use the same data multiple times _(e.g. send it in a web request and also use it to create an Item in a Collection)_, you can combine the data one time with Transform Payload, then use its Operation key again and again.

 - **JSON** — Define JSON to insert into the Flow Object.